Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice: Generalities on scattering matrices, poles, hadron masses and widths

 \subsection{Continuation to complex $E_{cm}$, Riemann sheets and poles}

 In experiment and lattice QCD simulations the scattering matrices $S(E_{cm})$ are determined for real energies.
-The theoretical interpretation in terms of (virtual) bound states and resonances is conventionally performed by looking at poles of $S(E_{cm})$, analytically continued to the complex energy-plane.
+The theoretical interpretation in terms of (virtual) bound states and resonances is conventionally made via the poles in the $t$-matrix, analytically continued to the complex $s$-plane.
 The feature that leads to interesting physics is the square root branch cut related to $\rho=2p/E_{cm}=\sqrt{1-(2m)^2/E_{cm}^2}$ starting from the threshold connecting the physical Riemann sheet (or sheet I), conventionally chosen to have $\mathrm{Im}(\rho)>0$, to the unphysical Riemann sheet (or sheet II), which has $\mathrm{Im}(\rho)<0$.
 For a two channel system, there will be four Riemann sheets, such that

-Bound states, virtual bound states and resonances are related to pole singularities of $t$ in the complex energy plane.
+Bound states, virtual bound states and resonances are related to pole singularities of $t$ in the complex $s$-plane.
 These poles affect the physical axes, indicated by the cyan line in Fig.~\ref{fig:sketch}, along which the experimental measurements are made.
 Fig.~\ref{fig:sketch} presents a schematic picture of various pole locations in our study, that can affect scattering amplitudes/matrices along the physical axes for one-channel and two-channel scattering.
 The location of the poles are related to the masses and widths via $E^{p}_{cm}=m-\tfrac{i}{2}\Gamma$ for resonances and $E^{p}_{cm}=m$ for the (virtual) bound states.

 In the close vicinity of the pole, the scattering matrix has the energy dependence